ejrbuss/go/README.md

 ```
 $ npm start
 ```
-from the root go299 direcrtory.
+from the root go299 directory.
 The application will now be accessible from the url `http://localhost:8080`.

 ## Credit